AgoraIO-Community/RTC-Hackathon/README.md

 The jury will consider the dimensions of "code quality", "visual design", "user experience", "completion of works", "creativeness" and "potential commercial value".

 ## Track one:
-* user experience:
+* User experience (30%): The user-friendliness of the works provided by the participating teams is reflected in whether it is simple and easy to understand, friendly interaction, etc.
-* visual design:
+* Visual design (30%): The visual experience of the work provided by the participating team, including creativity, visual balance, color, graphics, overall style, etc.
-* Code quality:
+* Code quality (10%): The standardization of the code provided by the participating teams, such as code comments.
-* Completion of works:
+* Completion of works (30%): The degree of realization of works provided by the participating teams.

 ## Track two:
 * Degree of completion (40%): the degree of realization of the works provided by the participating teams.